CompVis/stable-diffusion/README-Mac-Docker.md

 ```

 ## Text to Image
-For quick (but very rough) results test with 5 steps (default 50) and 1 sample image.
+For quick (but bad) image results test with 5 steps (default 50) and 1 sample image.
 This will let you know that everything is set up correctly.
 Then increase steps to 100 or more for good (but slower) results.
 The prompt can be in quotes or not.
 ```Shell